PSL1080H: Investigative Developmental Physiology

 Introduction and Overview:

-July 6 - September 30, 2016
+July 5 - September 27, 2017

 This course represents an excellent opportunity to develop skills in presentation and critical analysis.
 Students need not have a strong background in many of the topics covered.
 In fact, a major goal of the course is to broaden the interdisciplinary background of the participants.
 Students will have the opportunities to hear lectures from and to meet international experts in multiple aspects of Developmental Physiology:

-Cardiovascular Development and Function
+- Cardiovascular Development

-Developmental Origins of Health & Disease
+- Developmental Origins of Health & Disease

-Application for this course is due June 10, 2016.
+Application for this course is due May 5, 2017.

 Please visit http://www.physiology.utoronto.ca/international-exchange to download the application/registration form, and email it to Brian Cox at firstname.lastname@example.org by the above deadline.

-- The course runs on Wednesdays from 1:30 to 4:00 pm beginning with the introduction (July 6).
+The course runs on Wednesdays from 1:30 to 4:00 pm beginning with the introduction on July 5.
 The introductory class will focus on guidelines and suggestions for successful paper presentations.
-It will be followed by a series of six student-led seminars (weekly, commencing July 2) where recent seminal papers in the field of Developmental Biology and Physiology will be presented and discussed.
+It will be followed by a series of six student-led seminars (weekly, commencing July 12) where recent seminal papers in the field of Developmental Biology and Physiology will be presented and discussed.
 The goal is for the student to critically assess the published work within the context of the field.
 The student is expected to read related work to be able to place the assigned paper in a context and make this clear to the other students.
 Students in the audience are expected to have read the presented paper and have questions prepared to engage in a discussion of the paper and the impact it has had on the field.

-- This will be a special year as it is the 20th annual International Exchange Workshop in Developmental and Perinatal Biology (August 22-17) between the University of Toronto (U of T) and Karolinska Institute (KI), Stockholm, Sweden, will be the most intensive component of the course.
-This year, the Exchange Workshop will take place at the University of Toronto.
-Students will hear lectures from Faculty and from University of Toronto and Karolinska Institute and participate in practical laboratory-based workshops.
+This year is the 21st annual International Exchange Workshop in Developmental and Perinatal Biology (August 20-26th, 2017) between the University of Toronto (UofT) and Karolinska Institute (KI), Stockholm, Sweden.
+This year, the Exchange Workshop will take place at the Karolinska Institute in Stockholm Sweden.
+Students will be funded to attend the one-week exchange program and must travel to Sweeden.
+Students will hear lectures from Faculty from University of Toronto and Karolinska Institute and participate in workshops and site visits.
 Students will present their own thesis work as a poster as part of the course evaluation.
 Students are expected to attend all seminars and to participate by asking questions and commenting.
-Students are strongly encouraged to engage and interact with the participating faculty and other students during the exchange and at social gathering hosted during the week.
+Students are strongly encouraged to engage and interact with the participating faculty and Swedish trainees during the exchange and at social gathering hosted during the week.
 This is an opportunity to identify a research topic and mentor (see next section).